keepdying/firestorm-rio-bfa/README.md

 ### Some of my runs is missing?

 If your run doesn't appear on Firestorm website, I can't parse that.
-Also keep in mind there _could_ be some mistakes parsing in algorithm.
-I'll be fixing those whenever I notice.
+Also If your run didn't get parsed before weekly reset, You won't be able to see it.

+Keep in mind current data is gathered over 2-3 weeks by parsing manually so If you don't see your run 3 months ago don't blame me.

 ### When data is gonna be parsed again?

-Right now, I parse all the data **manually**.
-Soon I'll implement Github Workflow for automated parsing in every 3/6 hours.
+It is set to update in every 5 mins.
+But Github Actions gets delayed because of high load.
+You can check actions for latest updates.

 ### How can I contact you?